Descriptions and Eligibility

 Part-Time Tuition Assistance Program (PTAP) Grant

-Virginia Community College System (VCCS) Grant
+Virginia Community College System (VCCS) Supplemental Grant

 • The VCCS Grant is a locally-funded grant that provides assistance to Virginia domiciled residents at Virginia’s Community Colleges with unmet financial need.
 Award amounts cannot exceed tuition, fees, and books per academic year.
 This grant is not awarded as part of the initial aid package and due to limited funds available, usually given to students who aren't eligible for other aid, at the discretion of Paul D. Camp Community College’s Financial Aid Coordinator.